iismail06/Portfolio-Project-Safeguarding/README.md

 - Designed to **immediately redirect the user** to a neutral website (like BBC Weather), while also opening it in a new tab.

 This feature helps users **minimize risk** if someone nearby might see what they’re viewing and become suspicious or controlling.

 ---

+## 🔮 Future Work

+While the current version of the website meets its core aims, there are several features and enhancements planned for future development:

+- Add an **About Us** page to introduce the purpose of the site, its creators, and its mission.
+- Integrate a contact form with real-time validation and secure backend handling.
+- Improve the visual design for mobile-first experiences.
+- Include a resource hub for downloadable safeguarding materials.
+- Add multilingual support to reach a broader audience.

+These updates will help create a more informative, supportive, and accessible experience for users.

+---